jonatha-anselmi/INFO4-PS/README.md

    - [Group 1,2](Rmd/TD3_G1.Rmd) The R code we wrote during this session.
 ### Assignments
 - Exercise 5 (*Comment faire une bonne pièce avec une fausse?*) of the [Pseudo randomness generation](http://polaris.imag.fr/arnaud.legrand/teaching/2015/RICM4_PS_TD3.pdf).

+## [22-10-2020] Lecture 7

+- Chapter 4: Random generation of continuous random variables
+    + By inversion of the cumulative distribution function
+    + Polar method for generating normal random variables
+    + Rejection sampling

+For a reminder about the "change of variable" theorem, see Section 3.1.2 of the book (and in particular the solved exercise 3.1.5).